Simpler recycling

 You’ll be able to recycle a wider range of items, including more plastics, cartons, paper, card and metal packaging, so less of your waste needs to go in the general bin.
 These changes are designed to remove confusion and make recycling simple.

-So from 31 March, check the updated guidance and start adding those newly accepted items.
 Together we can keep Ashfield cleaner, greener, and recycling more than ever.

 Frequently asked questions

 Simpler Recycling is a new national requirement designed to make recycling easier and more consistent.
 For the first time, all councils in England must collect the same set of core recyclable materials.
-This helps reduce confusion, improve recycling rates, and ensure more materials are recovered instead of going to landfill.

 Under Simpler Recycling, the following core materials must be collected for recycling: